MetaDocencia/SitioWeb-NV/content/quehacemos/index.en.md

                style="background:#00506F;color:#FFFFFF;padding:0.5rem 0.9rem;border-radius:0.5rem;">
                Learn more
             </a>
-        - name: "Training for researchers"
+        - name: "Training for Researchers"
           description: |
             <div style="height:4px;background:#C83737;border-radius:6px;margin:0 0 0.75rem 0;"></div>
             We create evidence-based learning programs that turn knowledge into action and new skills into local impact.